thecodingmachine/kickoff-docker-php/README.md

 **Note:** if `WITH_XDEBUG=1`, it will enable Xdebug on the apache container.
 We also recommend to enable it only for your development environment!

-Good?
+Good :smiley:?
 Now open the file located at `/etc/hosts` (on MacOS / Linux) and add the following line at the end of the file:

 ```
 127.0.0.1   dev.yourproject.com